dwmuller/dwmuller.github.io/src/notes/keepass-password-vault.md

 I use KeePass's built-in password generator to generate a list of password strings.
 Then I use these as answers to the security questions.
 I store each as a secure property value, with the question itself as the keyword string.

-I also use properties for a few other things, e.g. associating a Sneakemail address with an account (if the email address isn't used the user name already).
+I also use properties for a few other things, e.g. associating a Sneakemail address with an account (if the email address isn't used as the user name already).
 Sneakemail is another whole topic, though ...

 ## Multi-Factor Authentication (MFA) Time-based One Time Passwords (TOTP)